 Breaking up the lolling pace of the game are dungeons that you can descend into to fight monsters and gain extra rewards – an unusual and welcome twist for a farming game!

 A sleeper hit that has since spread its wings on pretty much every conceivable gaming platform, Stardew Valley was released in order to fill a specific niche.
 It takes heavy inspiration from the legendary Harvest Moon games, which focused on farming and interacting with townsfolk.

 Stardew Valley maintains this balance while also providing its own spin on the farming genre.
 You’re tasked with bringing a derelict farm back up to its former glory with seasonal crops, livestock, and by keeping birds from your plots.
 The nearby village is filled with memorable characters, some of which you can even date!

-Best of all, Stardew Valley can be played online on PC and Switch, with multiplayer being added to other consoles in the future.
+Best of all, Stardew Valley can be played online on PC and console (PS4/Switch/Xbox One), although this mode is not available on mobile or PS Vita.
 This lets you add up to three others to take tools in hand to plant crops and make money.

-Maybe you’re not so keen on cartoon-y, whimsical farming experiences.
+Maybe you’re not so keen on cartoonish, whimsical farming experiences.
 Perhaps you want something a little more realistic.
-If this is you, then you can’t get more realistic than Farming Simulator 2019.
+If this is you, then you can’t get more realistic than Farming Simulator 22.

 Farming Simulator does what its name claims it does.
 It takes the actual farming process and turns it into a game for farming enthusiasts to play.
-You can drive tractors, woodchippers, and even ride horses as you try to make a profit from your booming farm.
+You can drive tractors and wood chippers and take care of animals as you try to make a profit from your booming farm.

 Farming Simulator is also multiplayer-friendly.
 You can fit 16 farmers into one server and work together to speed up the farming process.
 As such, this is definitely the game of choice if you’re looking for a more realistic farming experience you can share with friends.